Skallwar/skallwar.tk/content/posts/unkillable_process/index.md

 >
 > -- <cite>[Job Control Signals](https://www.gnu.org/software/libc/manual/html_node/Job-Control-Signals.html)</cite>

-This seems to be two strong affirmations so this should be true.
 But I don't want my process to die, I heard you say.
 Well if I can't catch them, what do you want me to do?
 Kill the sender?

-Actually I can't kill the sender, but I could try to intercept and drop the message...
+Actually I can't kill the sender, but what if I could intercept and drop the message...

 # Meet eBPF
-> The Linux kernel has always been an ideal place to implement monitoring/observability, networking, and security.
-Unfortunately this was often impractical as it required changing kernel source code or loading kernel modules, and resulted in layers of abstractions stacked on top of each other. eBPF is a revolutionary technology that can run sandboxed programs in the Linux kernel without changing kernel source code or loading kernel modules.
+> The Linux kernel has always been an ideal place to implement
+> monitoring/observability, networking, and security.
+Unfortunately this was
+> often impractical as it required changing kernel source code or loading kernel
+> modules, and resulted in layers of abstractions stacked on top of each other.
+> eBPF is a revolutionary technology that can run sandboxed programs in the
+> Linux kernel without changing kernel source code or loading kernel modules.
 >
->By making the Linux kernel programmable, infrastructure software can leverage existing layers, making them more intelligent and feature-rich without continuing to add additional layers of complexity to the system or compromising execution efficiency and safety.
+> By making the Linux kernel programmable, infrastructure software can leverage
+> existing layers, making them more intelligent and feature-rich without
+> continuing to add additional layers of complexity to the system or
+> compromising execution efficiency and safety.
 >
 > -- <cite> [eBPF](https://ebpf.io/) </cite>

+eBPF is used to expand the Linux kernel by allowing user space program to inject some code into hook points.
+The code is JIT compiled and executed if there is no error raised by the verification engine.

 # Blocking some signals
-My idea was as simple as blocking the signal so that it will never reach our process.
+My idea was as simple as blocking the signal, this way it will never reach our protected process.
 In order to do so, I tried to catch the signal as early as possible in the kernel: when a process uses the [``kill``](https://man7.org/linux/man-pages/man2/kill.2.html) syscall.

+To quickly see if the idea was really possible, I used [bpftrace](https://github.com/iovisor/bpftrace), a high-level tracing language for eBPF.

-Fortunately, all syscall have a [``kprobe``](https://www.kernel.org/doc/Documentation/kprobes.txt) hook point.
-The goal here is to filter signals for our process and discard them.
-In order to discard them, I will use the ``override()`` which will abort the probed function an will return the return code provided in argument.
-This functionality require that your kernel is compiled with ``CONFIG_BPF_KPROBE_OVERRIDE`` and only works on function with the``ALLOW_ERROR_INJECTION`` tag.
-Fortunately Arch Linux kernel already come with ``CONFIG_BPF_KPROBE_OVERRIDE`` and every syscall handler seems to have the ``ALLOW_ERROR_INJECTION`` tag on them.
+Fortunately, all syscall have a [``kprobe``](https://www.kernel.org/doc/Documentation/kprobes.txt) hook point for eBPF.
+The goal here is to filter out signals for our protected process and discard them.
+In order to discard them, I will use the ``override()`` ``bpftrace`` method which will abort the probed function an will return the return code provided in argument.
+This functionality requires that your kernel was compiled with ``CONFIG_BPF_KPROBE_OVERRIDE`` and only works on functions with the ``ALLOW_ERROR_INJECTION`` tag.
+Fortunately Arch Linux's kernel already comes with ``CONFIG_BPF_KPROBE_OVERRIDE`` enabled, and every syscall handler seems to have the ``ALLOW_ERROR_INJECTION`` tag on them.

-So using bpftrace, here is a [script](https://github.com/Skallwar/blocksig/blob/main/blocksig.sh) to block all signals to your process:
+So here is a [script](https://github.com/Skallwar/blocksig/blob/main/blocksig.sh) to block all signals to your process:
 {{<highlight bash>}}
 #!/bin/sh